Toledo vs. UMass NCAA Football Odds, Plays and Insights | October 2, 2021

 - UMass has two wins against the spread in four games this year.

-- UMass is 2-0 against the spread and 0-2 overall when the team scores more than 19 points.
+- When UMass puts up more than 19 points, it is 2-0 against the spread and 0-2 overall.

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.